avianbc/blog/content/about.md

 - [The City of South Charleston](https://cityofsouthcharleston.com/)
 - [WV State Tax Department](https://tax.wv.gov/)

+If you are interested in working with me, [feel free to reach out](/consulting/).

 ## Favorite Technologies

 <a href="https://stackoverflow.com/users/636942/brad-c"><img class="float-right img-thumbnail" src="https://stackoverflow.com/users/flair/636942.png" width="208" height="58" alt="profile for Brad C at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for Brad C at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>